Szakalakamaka/correlation-dashboard-demo/README.md

 6. **(Optional) Use SSL Certificates for Secure Communication**:
    - If you're using secure communication, ensure that you have placed the required certificates in the `splunk/certificates/` directory.

+### How to set up Correlation Dashboard Demo

+1. Login to Splunk under http://localhost:8000.
+Username: admin, Password: adminadmin1
+2. Install Network Diagram Viz.

+On the main board choose "Find more apps".
+Search for Network Diagram Viz and continue with default installation.

+3. Load fake data.

+The data that you can find under splunk/mockdata.csv is loaded to the Splunk's containter.
+However it has to be manually loaded to the application itself.
+In order to achieve that:

+On the right top corner choose Settings >> DATA >> Data Inputs >> File & Directories >> New Local File & Directory

+In the "File or Directory" input choose the mockdata from the path /data/mockdata.csv and submit the data with default options.

+Now you will able to search that data with the search queries like:

+source="/data/mockdata.csv" host="993627bb7161" sourcetype="csv"

+4. Create the CorrelationId Tracking Dashboard

+Go to Search and Report >> Dashboards >> Create New Dashboard

+Copy and paste code from the dashoard.yaml file.
+Choose Classic Dashboard.
+Later:

+Edit Dashboard >> Source >> Paste the code

 ---

 ### Troubleshooting